barabanshek/barabanshek.github.io/current_research/research.md

 <img src="../assets/img/dagger_nic.png" width="150" height="120" style="float:right" padding-top=10px />

 In this project, we built the first proof-of-work system for offloading a basic cloud RPC stack to cache-coherent FPGAs.
 Our FPGA-based SmartNIC runs the end-to-end RPC datapath in hardware, and communicates ready-to-use user-level objects **directly with the application memory** at low latency and high CPU efficiency.
 The latter is achieved via tight integration of the FPGA with the host processor over a NUMA interconnect.
-This essentially enables the shared-memory model of communication between applications and hardware, therefore bypassing the OS kernel, device drivers, and any other software layers.
+This essentially enables the shared-memory model of communication between applications and hardware, therefore bypassing the OS kernel, device drivers, and any other software layers. **Advisors**: <a href="https://www.csl.cornell.edu/~zhiruz/" title="Cornell">Professor Zhiru Zhang</a> and <a href="https://www.csl.cornell.edu/~delimitrou/" title="Cornell">Professor Christina Delimitrou</a>.

 <a href="https://www.youtube.com/watch?v=ONnR6Mg6t4E" title="MSRC">ASPLOS'21 Conference Talk, 2021</a>